+The Australian Government Crisis Management Framework (the Crisis Framework) outlines the arrangements enabling the Australian Government's 'all hazards' crisis management approach.
+This approach is a continuum of prevention, preparedness, response and recovery.

-The Australian Government Crisis Management Framework (AGCMF) defines the Australian Government's approach to crisis management.
-The Framework outlines Ministers and senior official's roles and responsibilities when preparing for, responding to and recovering from crisis, and sets out the arrangements that link ministers and the work of key officials, committees and facilities.
+The Crisis Framework provides ministers and senior officials with guidance on their respective roles and responsibilities.
+It also sets out the arrangements that link ministers and the work of key officials, committees and facilities.